USEPA/AMET/docs/AMET_Users_Guide_v15.md

 cd $AMETBASE/model_data/MET
 mkdir wrfNC2007
 cd wrfNC2007
-ln -s <model data directory> .
+ln -s /model/data/directory/wrfout* $AMETBASE/model_data/MET/wrfNC2007/.
 ```

-Here, you would replace “&lt;model data&gt;” with the path to your model
+Here, you would replace "/model/data/directory/" with the path to your model
 data file(s).
-The matching_surface.csh, matching_bsrn.csh and matching_raob.csh
+The matching_surface.csh, matching_radiation.csh and matching_raob.csh
 will perform the model-obs matching of all model outputs in this new project directory.
+Users can use wildcards like the example above to link all or just specific WRF/MPAS/MCIP outputs into the MET output directory.

 Next, edit the $AMETBASE/script\_db/wrfNC2007/matching_surface.csh variables
 AMET\_PROJECT ("wrfNC2007") and RUN\_DESCRIPTION (your description of